grandeurkoe/obsidian-vault/Data Structure and Algorithms/Big O/What is Big O.md

 This is also known as logarithmic time.

 The algorithm's performance grows logarithmically with the size of the input.

+Usually searching algorithms have log n if they are sorted (Binary Search).

 O(log n) is of good complexity.